Welcome to Industry 4.0

 of machines and artificial vision.
 Learn more about the different iterations of FrED, whose objective is to provide examples of optimizing machines

 EXAMINATION OF THE DISCOVERY PROCESS

 of data that best adjust to a model.
 The adaptation of models and sensitivity analysis establish the connection between artificial vision and the control of statistical processes

 COMPLETION OF AN ADVANCED DATA ANALYSIS

 using datasets produced through FrED during the manufacturing process

-This program is directed towards
+This course is directed towards